Configuration Examples

 Content of books/.gitignore

-# git-ignore for auxiliary books-repository
+# git-ignore of the auxiliar books-repository

 /dist/